by Santorini Dave • Updated: November 7, 2018

-Grit meets chic in this neighborhood where slaughter houses and butchers have given way to boutiques and bars favored by young, hip New Yorkers.
-The old industrial buildings and cobble streets remain, even while dramatic changes take place in the area west of Ninth Avenue between Chelsea and the West Village.
+Grit meets chic in this neighborhood where slaughterhouses and butchers have given way to boutiques and bars favored by young, hip New Yorkers.
+The old industrial buildings and cobbled streets remain, even while dramatic changes take place in the area west of Ninth Avenue between Chelsea and the West Village.
 Development hastened with the opening of the High Line and continues with the arrival of the Whitney Museum.
-Upscale hotels and a host of restaurants and clubs have opened, and Fourteenth Street has become a mecca for high end fashion names like Stella McCartney and Alexander McQueen.
+Upscale hotels and a host of restaurants and clubs have opened, and Fourteenth Street has become a mecca for high-end fashion names like Stella McCartney and Alexander McQueen.
 A section of Hudson River Park serves the area for recreation and summer concerts and further development is planned for Piers 57 and 54, which will inspire even more activity.
 Come to enjoy the amenities and to see firsthand how neighborhoods evolve in this ever-changing city.

 Subway: A/C to 14th Street, Bus: M14 westbound/M11